 Breastfeeding is a special and intense process for many mothers.
-Whether you want to breastfeed exclusively, pump partially, or prepare for the period after childbirth: sooner or later, many women will encounter a breast pump.
+Whether you want to breastfeed exclusively, partially express milk, or prepare for the period after childbirth: sooner or later, many women will encounter a breast pump.
 But which breast pump suits your situation?
-And what should you consider when choosing an electric pump, a breast pump or a wireless pump?
+And what should you consider when choosing an electric pump, a breast pump, or a wireless pump?

 In this comprehensive guide, we'll walk you through it step by step.
 Not to sell you anything, but to help you make a choice that fits your body, your life, and your wishes.